 When testing an antibiotic against the reference strains, if the annular radii lie outside the acceptable interval on two consecutive testings, retest using a new cartridge from the same batch.
 If the annular radii from the new cartridge also lie outside the acceptable interval, discontinue the use of this batch.
 The reason being that with 95% confidence limits, there is a chance of the reading to “occasionally” land outside the acceptable range but is unlikely on two consecutive testings.

-Figure 3.1 shows an example of the method of recording quality assurance zone sizes used in the Microbiology Department at SEALS, Randwick and is recommended for use by laboratories using the CDS test.
+Figure 3.1 shows an example of the method of recording quality assurance zone sizes and is recommended for use by laboratories using the CDS test.
 The antibiotic disc, its potency and the acceptable zone sizes are shown in bold type.
 This data can be used in estimating the Measurement of Uncertainty (MoU) for CDS testing by the laboratory.
+Further information on MoU including its calculation can be found in Newsletter 17.

 - If an annular radius lies outside the acceptable interval on two consecutive testings, retest using a new cartridge from the same batch.
 If the annular radii from the new cartridge also lie outside the acceptable interval discontinue use of this batch.

-The CDS Quality Assurance Notations when Testing Antimicrobial Susceptibility checklist is used in “trouble shooting” to define problems revealed by the results observed with the appropriate reference strains in internal QA i.e. the annular radius of the zone of inhibition is not within the acceptable range (see Section 10.3, Table 10.3.a to d).
+The CDS Quality Assurance Notations when Testing Antimicrobial Susceptibility checklist is used in “trouble shooting” to define problems revealed by the results observed with the appropriate reference strains in internal QA i.e. the annular radius of the zone of inhibition is not within the acceptable range (see Section 11.3, Table 11.3.a to c).
 QA is performed with the reference organisms under the conditions described in Section 3.1.
 If the QA fails, go through the checklist carefully to define the problem.

 |Medium||Appropriate medium used||[ ]|